lbryio/lbry.com/content/faq/youtube.md

 - Scroll to the "YouTube Reward" tile and click Get XXXX LBC.
 - If you met a particular subscriber threshold (minimum 1K subs, 10 videos), you should receive the appropriate amount of credits.

+### I created a channel and/or published on my LBRY app, what do I do now?

+You can delete this channel and any content you published using the transactions page and trash can icons.
+Unless you plan to experiment with a different channel name in the meantime, please be patient until the channel is transferred to you (see above notice for timing information).

+### How do I Publish using my Channel?

+You won't see your content in the LBRY app under `Publishes` nor have control of the channel until LBRY transfers control of the synced content to you.
+We're actively working on an automated process for this which will be ready by the end of the northern hemisphere summer.
+However, your content will be accessible through the LBRY Desktop app and [LBRY.tv](https://beta.lbry.tv) (see the links in your sync email).

 If you're having any trouble with the sync process or receiving your credits, please contact [help@lbry.com](mailto:help@lbry.com).